Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Discussion

-In addition to doping and disorder, other possible contributions may include local strain, which can modulate the electronic structure on comparable length scales, or competing electronic correlations such as charge order and short-range interactions~\cite{arpaia2021charge}.
-These scenarios are qualitatively consistent with the micron-scale variations revealed in the present optical imaging.
-Nevertheless, a direct verification of their roles requires complementary probes and remains beyond the scope of the current study.
+In addition to doping and disorder, other possible contributions may include local strain, which can modulate the electronic structure on comparable length scales, or competing correlations such as charge order and short-range interactions~\cite{arpaia2021charge}.
+These scenarios are qualitatively consistent with the micrometer-scale variations revealed by the optical imaging; direct verification will require complementary probes and lies beyond the scope of this study.